indix/indix-api-java/README.md

 ##Usage :

-The client needs to be first instantiated with the appropriate application id and key to be able to use the different api endpoints.
+The client needs to be first instantiated with the appropriate application key to be able to use the different api endpoints.
 It can be done as follows:
 ```java
     String appKey = "__app_key__";